safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise5.md

 ![](./Images/Img5.218.Ex3.FTTRParameterDialogEdit2.png)

-What this will do is give the user a choice of three options: Primary Roads, Secondary Roads, Other Roads.
+What this will do is give the user a choice of three options: Primary Roads, Secondary Roads, and Other Roads.
 Whichever they choose will return all of the source layers for that choice.

 One final task.
 In the lower part of the dialog, change the prompt to something like "Vector Roads to Overlay":